When Is the Best Time

 Mount Cook is a marvellous destination throughout the year.
 The best times are from October to April if you wish to hike some of the tracks.
 The crowds thin out as soon as you start hiking one of my recommended trails.

 The winter is a little drier but freezing cold with fewer sunshine hours.
-The summer is pleasant but wetter, busier during the school holidays, and it's even worse around Eastern.
+The summer is pleasant but wetter and busier during the school holidays, and it's even worse around Eastern.
 If you plan to travel in the summer, you have to deal with crowds and probably days of rain.
-We went to the Mount Cook Aoraki Village for four nights end of March; we experienced excellent weather and snowfall.
+We went to Mount Cook Aoraki Village for four nights end of March; we experienced excellent weather and snowfall.

 5 Must-Do Walks and Hikes in Mount Cook National Park

 There are different tracks for people of all fitness levels.
-All walks are well marked.
+All walks are well-marked.
 Restrooms can be found in the village and often at the trailhead but not along the trails.
 The trails start at the village or campground for the following hikes:

 - Hooker Valley Track